metrorailings/OwlBlog/content/posts/super-bowl-lvi-pass-rush-analysis.md

 ### Bengals @ Packers

-Hurries - 4
+Hurries - 6
-Hits - 1
+Hits - 4
-Tackles for No Gain - 2
+Tackles for No Gain - 4

-Bats - 0
+_Total Number of Plays -_